faizan0717/faizan0717/README.md

 ### Hi there, I'm faizan - aka [vo1d] 👋

-## I'm a Student, code enthusiast, Developer, and Geek!!
+## I'm a code enthusiast, Developer, and Geek!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators